kigster/warp-dir/README.md

 Or install it yourself as:

     $ gem install warp-dir --no-ri --no-rdoc

-After the installation, you will have the `warp-dir` command in the path.
-You can use this command almost like `wd` except it can not warp you to another folder due to UNIX parent/child process restrictions.
-To do that you need to also install the shell function wrapper in your `~/.bashrc` or similar file:
+The last step is to install the `wd` bash function, which enables the `cd`-like behavior.

-You can do like so (if you don't provide file, it will install in `~/.bashrc`, `~/.bash_profile` or `~/.profile` whichever works first, – so use `--file` to override it if you need to).
+Choose
     $ warp-dir install [ --dotfile <file> ]

-And after that you need to restart your sheel, and then you should be able to get the helpful message below by typing:
+And after that you need to restart your shell, and then you should get the command's "help" message by typing:

     $ wd help